 Stage manager: None (?)

-The powerful magician Prospero (Jamie Cook) tells his daughter Miranda (Courtney Maldo) that he should have been the Duke of Milan, not Antonio (Brendan Miskelly).
-When Prospero hears that the Duke’s father, Alonso King of Naples (William Everett-Knight) is on the high seas with several Lords he orders his magic sprite, Ariel (Rebecca Collin), to create a storm and wreck the ship.
+The powerful magician Prospero (Kate O’Sullivan) tells his daughter Miranda (Abby Jennings, captivating) that he, Prospero, should have become the rightful Duke of Milan, not his brother Antonio (Sam Barnett).
+When Prospero hears that Alonso, King of Naples (Azza Gee) is on the high seas with several Lords he orders his magic sprite, Ariel (Ben Adcock), to create a storm and wreck the ship.

-Caliban meets Alonso’s jester, Trinculo (Alex McLernon) and his butler Stephano (Bee Tandy) and tries to talk them into killing Prospero, but instead they become very drunk.
+Caliban meets Alonso’s jester, Trinculo (Andre Victor) and his butler Stephano (Caity Webb, great fun) and tries to talk them into killing Prospero, but instead, they become very drunk.